Houghton-like groups from "shift-similar" groups: Preamble on Higman--Thompson groups, self-similar groups, and R over--Nekrashevych groups

 \begin{definition}[R\"over--Nekrashevych group] Let $G\le \Aut(\tree_d)$ be self-similar.
 The \emph{R\"over--Nekrashevych group} $V_d(G)$ is the group of all homeomorphisms $f\colon C_d\to C_d$ defined by the following procedure: \begin{enumerate} \item Take a partition of $C_d$ into finitely many cones $C_d(w_1^+),\dots,C_d(w_n^+)$. \item Take another partition of $C_d$ into the same number of cones $C_d(w_1^-),\dots,C_d(w_n^-)$. \item Map $C_d$ to itself bijectively by sending each $C_d(w_i^+)$ to some $C_d(w_j^-)$ via $h_{w_j^-} \circ g_i\circ h_{w_i^+}^{-1}$ for some $g_1,\dots,g_n\in G$. \end{enumerate} \end{definition}

 Note that the only difference between this and the definition of the Higman--Thompson group $V_d$ is the presence of the elements $g_i$ in the last step.
 Intuitively, in $V_d$ we map one cone to another cone by identifying them both with $C_d$ via canonical homeomorphisms and then mapping $C_d$ to itself via the identity, whereas in $V_d(G)$ we do the same thing but map $C_d$ to itself via an element of $G$.
+Note that $C_d=\partial\tree_d$, so $\Aut(\tree_d)$ acts naturally on $C_d$, and this is the sense in which we are viewing elements of $G$ as homeomorphisms of $C_d$.

 It turns out $V_d(G)$ really is a group, thanks to $G$ being self-similar.
 This is basically because, given two elements, up to refining partitions we can assume that the range partition of the first element is the same as the domain partition of the second element, and then composing the two elements is straightforward.
 Self-similarity of $G$ ensures that, when we refine the domain and range partitions of a given element, the resulting $g_i$ are still in $G$.
 This will also be made more precise in the next subsection.